Khadija-mahmoud/ai_art_plagiarism_post/Automation_Blog/Solutions_and_Attempts.md

 Certainly!
-Here's the content organized into a GitHub-style documentation with the Dinky theme, emojis, gifs, and coding tabs.
-Each section has a title and subheadings for clarity.
+Let's add another solution to further expand the documentation and reach the desired word count.

 ```markdown
 ---